TheLastCylon/ecosystem/documentation/examples/fun_factory/router_code.md

    - A floating point value, indicating the number of seconds or fractions of a second, you want the sender process to wait between sending messages.
 In the example, we set it to `0`.
 The default for this is also `0`.
-2. `max_uncommited`:
+2. `page_size`:
    - As discussed in the
      [technical stuff for `queued_endpoint`](../../queueds/technical_stuff.md),
-     this tells each of the sql databases for your queues, how many inserts and deletes it should allow, before doing a commit.
+     this tells each of the sql databases for your queues, how many entries it should keep in the front and back pages of the queue.
 For this example, I set it to `1000`.
-The default for this is `0`
+The default for this is `100`
 3. `max_retries`:
    - Again, as discussed in
      [technical stuff for `queued_endpoint`](../../queueds/technical_stuff.md),